DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 Which solution will meet these requirements?

 - ##### 🔑A. Create an SCP that prevents the creation of EC2 instances without the CostCenter tag key.
-Create a tag policy that requires the CostCenter tag to be values from a known list of cost centers for all EC2 instances.
+Create a <mark>tag policy</mark> that requires the CostCenter tag to be values from a known list of cost centers for all EC2 instances.
 Attach the policy to the OU.
 Update the script to scan the tag keys and tag values.
 Modify the script to update noncompliant resources with a default approved tag value for the CostCenter tag key.

 - 🔑B. Create an SCP that prevents the creation of EC2 instances without the CostCenter tag key.
 Attach the policy to the OU.
 Update the script to scan the tag keys and tag values and notify the administrators when the tag values are not valid.